Professional Development: Follow These Timely Tips to Achieve Your Career Goals

 Find a Mentor You Respect

 Mentors can be a great source of professional development.
-One of the things about developing yourself is, you should never be afraid to ask for help.
+One of the things about developing yourself is, that you should never be afraid to ask for help.
 Mentors are there to provide exactly that.
 Every mentorship looks a little different.
 You could arrange to meet as frequently or infrequently as you like, and you can talk about whatever you need to.
-Your current situation, your future goals, how you’re tracking towards those goals.
+Your current situation, your future goals, and how you’re tracking towards those goals.
 Mentors can provide invaluable advice and encouragement.

 Mentors can be someone in management within your own company, a former supervisor, or even someone completely outside of your industry.
 It really depends on the type of advice and helps you need.
-Choose someone you respect both professionally and personally, and get the help you need.
+Choose someone you respect both professionally and personally and get the help you need.

 Learn How to Influence and Negotiate

 One of the key professional development skills to learn is how to communicate with influence and negotiate.
 It’s all about getting your ideas across and encouraging others to get on board.
-This is valuable in all industries, and helps you enhance your position within any company.
+This is valuable in all industries and helps you enhance your position within any company.

-You’ll learn great skills such as conflict resolution, assertiveness and a range of influencing skills.
+You’ll learn great skills such as conflict resolution, assertiveness, and a range of influencing skills.
 When you’re trying to move your career forward, there’s nothing like being able to communicate effectively and gain support for your ideas.

 Be Open to Opportunities